Karachi: Museums and galleries

 The famous "Priest-King" statue of the Indus Valley civilization is displayed at Karachi's National Museum of Pakistan.

 Built as a home for a wealthy Hindu businessman, the Mohatta Palace is now a museum open to the public.

-Major landmarks in Karachi include several important museums.
+Karachi has several important museums.
 The National Museum of Pakistan and Mohatta Palace exhibit a rich collection of artwork, while the city boasts several private art galleries.
 Additionally, Karachi features the Pakistan Airforce Museum, the Pakistan Maritime Museum and the country's first interactive science centre, the MagnifiScience Centre.
 Wazir Mansion, the birthplace of Pakistan's founder Muhammad Ali Jinnah has also been preserved as a museum open to the public.
 Quaid-e-Azam House, the residence of Muhammad Ali Jinnah's residence, also serves as a museum showcasing his furniture and other belongings.
 Other museums include TDF Ghar and the State Bank of Pakistan Museum & Art Gallery.